Nkwebana/tangent-solutions-assessment/README.md

 ## Styling

 I decided to use styled-components for styling as they give me the power of decision making in js.

+## Delete

+I noticed the design didn't cater for a delete action so I added one, together with a safety mechanism to prevent accidental deletion of employees.